BongoSort/DatabaseOld/README.md

 # Description

+From the course Database Systems

+Authored by Rune Schuster, except for the Data itself, listed under "-- Just filling in data --".

 This project creates a database schema called NGOs4 to manage data related to non-governmental organizations (NGOs), their supporters, and donations.
 It consists of four main tables:

 * NGO: Stores details about each NGO, including name, location, cause, director, contact information, and revenue.